-The Deadly Sin of Wrath: Anger Signs and Dealing With Anger, One of The Seven Deadly Sins
+The Deadly Sin of Wrath: Anger Signs and How to Deal With Anger...

 Are you an angry person?
 No!
 You just feel constantly frustrated by other people and their ridiculous approach to how they do things, that's all.
 Little things don't bother you!
 It's the little things that other people do: that bothers you.